Anti-Flake Protection

 Enabling anti-flake protection

-Achieve anti-flake protection works by enabling Optimistic Merge and setting Pending Failure Depth greater than 0 in the Merge UI settings:
+To protect your merge queue from flakes, enable anti-flake protection by enabling Optimistic Merge and setting Pending Failure Depth to an integer greater than 0 in the Merge UI settings:

-The Fine Print There is a small tradeoff to be made when optimistic merging is used.
-You can get into a situation where an actually broken test in say change 'B' is corrected by a change in 'C'.
-In this case if you later reverted 'C' your build would be broken.
+When optimistic merging is used, there is a small tradeoff to be made.
+You can get into a situation where an actually broken test in, say, change 'B' is corrected by a change in 'C'.
+In this case, if you later reverted to 'C', your build would be broken.

 Last updated